 This refers to the distance the crane must cover in its operations.
 A longer span can handle wider work areas, but it may require a stronger support structure.

-Contact Bobcat Contracting to Get the Best Jib Crane for Your Project with an Expert Crane Rental Company
+Contact Bobcat Contracting to Get the Best Type of Jib Crane for Your Project with an Expert Crane Rental Company